arushi2610/learning-resources/README.md

 Create a pull request to add the resources you'd like in this repository.

+This repository is being maintained by the members of Code Social Community.
+To join the community, click here: bio.link/codesocial

 ### Free Coding Resources

 * [Codecademy](https://www.codecademy.com/) - Interactive coding lessons.